airbytehq/airbyte/docs/connector-development/connector-specification-reference.md

 By default, all optional fields will be collapsed into an `Optional fields` section which can be expanded or collapsed by the user.
 This helps streamline the UI for setting up a connector by initially focusing attention on the required fields only.

-Optional fields can be ordered just like other fields by setting the `order` property on the field.
-If optional fields are ordered before required fields, an `Optional fields` section will be placed in the corresponding location in the form.
-Consecutive optional fields will be grouped into the same section in this situation.
-If an optional field does not have an `order` set, it will be placed below all other fields that either have an `order` or are required.
+These `Optional fields` sections are placed at the bottom of a field group, meaning that all required fields in the same group will be placed above it.
+To interleave optional fields with required fields, set `always_show: true` on the optional field along with an `order`, which will cause the field to no longer be collapsed in an `Optional fields` section and be ordered as normal. **Note:** `always_show` is only allowed on optional fields.

-Optional fields can also be configured to never be placed in a collapsed section, by setting `always_show: true` on the field. **Note:** `always_show` is only allowed on optional fields.
+Within a collapsed `Optional fields` section, the optional fields' `order` defines their position in the section; those without an `order` will be placed after fields with an `order`, and will themselves be ordered alphabetically by field name.

 For example, using the following spec: